timakin/autocompl/README.md

 end
 ```

-Finally, write the JavaScript code and HTML to generate an autocomplete form.
+Finally, write the javascript code and HTML to generate an autocomplete form.

 ```
 # products.js